Smart Autonomous Farm Equipment

 FFRobotics has a system that consists of four to twelve robotic arms that have three fingers that can twist or clip the fruit off the tree.
 These two systems are being tested extensively in Washington State.
 If all goes as planned we can expect to see these in the orchards by 2019.
 FFRobotics says this system can pick up to 10,000 apples in an hour.

-CASE IH’S has developed concept self-driving tractors that can work the fields 24/7.
+CASE IH’S has developed the concept of self-driving tractors that can work the fields 24/7.
 This is the cutting edge of smart autonomous farm equipment.
 With a variety of implements.
+Tractors by Antonio Carraro Brisbane have been available, they’ve built a reputation for high quality and exceptional hillside skills.
 Field prep, planting, fertilizing, and harvesting can, to a large degree be performed with less manpower.
 These tractors are equipped with an intelligent obstacle detection system.
-It uses LiDAR, Radar and infraRed sensors that utilize range finding lasers.
-Also equipped with GPS, cameras and a lot of intelligence.
+It uses LiDAR, Radar, and infraRed sensors that utilize range-finding lasers.
+Also equipped with GPS, cameras, and a lot of intelligence.
 The farmer can monitor and control the tractor remotely using a touch screen.
 The Tractor can alert the farmer remotely when it encounters an obstacle.
 This allows the farmer to provide an alternate path or have it drive over the obstacle.

 Check out this video